 There is never a convenient time for your car to break down, but you REALLY don’t want to be stuck on the side of the road during a snow storm.
 That’s why it’s important to take the extra time to make sure your preventive maintenance is up to date before winter hits.
 Make sure your brakes are working perfectly (bad brakes don’t stand a chance on icy roads) and check the tread and air pressure in your tires (Did you know that a tire gets lower air pressure when the temperature outside dips?).
 You’ll also want to make sure your coolant, antifreeze, oil and gas levels are good to go and that your windshield defrosters are working properly.
 And for the love of Ace, handle that check engine light that’s been staring you down!
 Also, make sure your windshield wipers are working properly to keep your windshield visibility nice and clear on the road.
 Fresh new wipers will effectively clear snow and ice from your windshield no matter how heavy it’s coming down.

 2. Go Slow

 The biggest threat to drivers on wet, icy, and snowy roads is the loss of traction.
 If you’re driving on a road covered with ice and snow at the same speed and carelessness that most drivers have on a sunny day, you’re going to skid.
 Luckily antilock brakes can help with skids, but you still need to be careful.
 Even if snowplows have come through and cleared the road for travelers, there might still be slick spots hiding on the road.
 Just slow down and keep your hands on the wheel at all times.
 Accelerate and apply brakes gradually to avoid losing traction and causing your tires to slide across lanes.
 Also, do one maneuver at a time.
-It’s more important than ever to reduce your speed THEN turn your steering wheel instead of hitting the brakes while turning.
+It’s more important than ever to reduce your speed THEN turn your steering wheel instead of braking while turning.
 Drive like a grandma.
 It’s fine.
 Roadway safety is so important.